 There are a few different methods for cooking pasta in the instant pot.

 My guess is, you probably are not looking to just cook noodles.
 You want a whole meal.
 In one pot.
 In a short period of time with minimal cleanup.
 Yep, me too.

 I’ve got you covered with more instant pot pasta cooking tips and recipes.
 Keep reading!

 Do I stir Instant Pot Pasta?

 Depending on the recipe, you may be directed to cover your noodles in water and top that with your sauce ingredients.
 No stirring.
 This method helps to keep your sauce from getting too watery.

 The problem is, if you don’t have enough water in there with your noodles than all of the water may evaporate, giving you uncooked pasta and a BURN notice on your pot.

-My #1 advice is to start by following the recipe.
-If you do get a BURN notice, your dinner is not ruined.
+If you get a BURN notice, your dinner is not ruined.
 Just release the pressure, remove the lid, and give the pasta a good stir.
 Add a little water if the sauce is looking thick.

 Then, pot the lid back on your instant pot, close the pressure release valve and set it to cook for as many minutes as was left on the timer.
 It will take a lot less time to come to pressure this time and odds are, you will still end up with a yummy dinner.

 Make a note to yourself or somewhere on the recipe (if you printed it out) to add more liquid the next time.
 I own 3 instant pots and I am convinced that they all run a little differently.
 Some are more prone to burn notices than others.